|By Laurent Duplat, AI & SME Consultant

 For 1 million tokens processed per month:

-• Mistral API (cloud): approximately CHF 3 to CHF 10 depending on the model.
+• Mistral API (cloud): approximately custom project scope to custom project scope depending on the model.

 Further Reading